 Final Thoughts On Small Betta Fish Tanks

 The best small betta fish tanks on this list are all great choices for your Betta’s home.
-Some offer the convenience of an all-in-one system, some feature stunning design or unique features, and some are more barebones and affordable.
+Some offer the convenience of an all-in-one system, some features stunning design or unique features, and some are more barebones and affordable.

-However, the best way to ensure your Betta is happy and healthy is to have a tank that is at least 5 gallons; Click here to read our post featruing 6 Superior 5 Gallon Betta Fish Tanks For Under $100.
+However, the best way to ensure your Betta is happy and healthy is to have a tank that is at least 5 gallons; Click here to read our post featuring 6 Superior 5 Gallon Betta Fish Tanks For Under $100.